-This scheme applies to employees of Carmarthenshire County Council who have a minimum of 2 years qualifying service, excluding staff employed by locally managed schools where the governing body will determine the policy.
+This scheme applies to employees of Carmarthenshire County Council who have a minimum of two years qualifying service, excluding staff employed by locally managed schools where the governing body will determine the policy.

 In line with the business case approval process, any employee subject to disciplinary or capability (health or performance) triggers or procedures will be precluded from the Severance Scheme, until it can be demonstrated that due process has been followed.
-Managers are advised to speak to an HR Advisor prior to agreeing any provisional support for an application for release under the Severance Scheme.
+Managers should speak to their HR Advisor prior to agreeing any provisional support for an application for release under the Severance Scheme.